ahkscript/sjBot/README.md

 	to use a different api key for everything since i did not include mine.
 I can't have just anyone using my keys, sorry.

+	Please read the PDF file for more info on how to make a plugin

 	sjBot is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by